albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

         ```

     Please refer to the *[is boolean the right choice?](#is-boolean-the-right-choice)* section for an in-depth discussion about this topic.

+    **What happens to the `itemId` value passed to the `putItem()` method?
+We are not storing this value anywhere just yet as we don't have a test that retrieves the `itemId`.
+Always do the bare minimum just to get the test working!!

     Sometimes a property is used for various purposes.
 Instead of creating a new property, (`space` or `empty`, depending with approach you took), we could use the `itemId` property, as shown in the following example.